4Step/ELToD_Visualization/README.md

 1. ELToD working directories (old and new toll pricing runs)
 2. ELToD Excel Summaries.

+In this version each project corridor is produced as a html document.
+The code to read data, modify plots, maps and tables is common to all projects and is stored under R folder.
+Each project specification is provided through a settings file.
+There is one settings file \*.RMD per corridor (example *ELToD Results_Veterans.RMD*) which is located in the root directory.

-The following are the inputs to run this dashboard.
+The following are the specification to produce corridor specific dashboard.

 #### 1: Path Settings
      dir_path     <- "C:/projects/R-projects/ELToD_Visualization"